akhodakivskiy/VimFx/documentation/api.md

 A rule is an `Array` of length 2:

 1. The first item is a function that returns `true` if the rule should be applied and `false` if not.
 This is called the matching function.
+The matching function receives a [location object] as its only argument.
 2. The second item is the value that should be used if the rule is applied.
 This is called the override.